Born in the Mountains

 Your captain started out in a kayak, guiding those who wanted to go beyond the sidewalks and the signs.
 His modus operandi was a mashup of wilderness education and backcountry adventure.

-This ethic led to his founding of Island Trails Network, a highly energized nonprofit developing trails in the Kodiak backcountry, and is reflected in the design of our expeditions at Geographic Marine.
+This ethic led to his founding of Island Trails Network and co-founding the Ocean Plastics Recovery Project, organizations dedicated to restoration of wilderness and coastal habitat.
 Andy’s passion for the outdoors attracted him to adventure racing and Kodiak’s grueling Eco Challenge, winning most of those he entered.
 Interestingly, Island C Enterprises, the parent marine research company of Geographic Marine Expeditions, was born of a backcountry ski encounter with co-founder Trevor Jones.
 Thus, the company was truly formed in the snow-covered mountains of Kodiak’s backcountry and runs deep in its DNA.

 Tested at Sea

 Just as important is what Andy brings from his past.
 He is a marine professional shaped by America's greatest seagoing institutions.
 After graduating from the Coast Guard Academy, Andy served two tours in Alaska as a Coast Guard officer.
 Andy was tested and confirmed by the best.
 Eventually faced with a choice between leaving Alaska or the Coast Guard, Alaska won.
 Now in his second career, these invaluable experiences are translated into the management of Geographic Marine expeditions, putting the mark of a professional mariner to all the operations of our vessels and guided trips.